-Within this one week window, if any of the devices happens to have any organic app install events, these randomly generated clicks claim the credit.
+Within this one week window, if any of the devices happen to have any organic app install events, these randomly generated clicks claim the credit.
 This is an example of click fraud.
 Alternatively, users may have installs triggered by real clicks on ads.
-Fraudsters may hit the jackpot if their fake clicks happen to follow the real click and precede the completed installation of a mobile app, thereby claiming the last touch grand prize.
+Fraudsters may hit the jackpot if their fake clicks happen to follow the real click and precede the completed installation of a mobile app, thereby claiming the last-touch grand prize.
 This is an example of attribution fraud.

-It is rare luck to hit the jackpot.
 For the same number of installs, you will see a lot more clicks.
 The first thing you want to check is the click-to-install rate.
-If any Ad network or publisher has an exceedingly low click-to-install rate or much higher number of clicks for each install, that is red flag.
-Every campaign could be different—make sure you look at trends over time and compare across publishers and networks.
+If any ad network or publisher has an exceedingly low click-to-install rate or much higher number of clicks for each install, that is red flag.
+Every campaign could be different — make sure you look at trends over time and compare across publishers and networks.
 A click-to-install rate that is way below the historical trend line or way below peers’ for the same campaign would indicate a high chance of fraud.

 Below is a simplified illustration of cross-network-cross-publisher comparison.
 You can probably see that publisher 4 has a much higher number of clicks per install compared to others in the same network.
 Similarly, network C seems to be an outlier compared to A and B, raising red flags.
-It does not necessarily mean that publisher 4 and network C should automatically be blacklisted.
-As a marketer, it is prime time to take the click to install rate data provided by your attribution partners like Branch to network B and C to understand what drives the outlier.
-If we see persistently high clicks per install with a particular network or publisher across the board, we may also add them to our blacklist, blocking click attribution in real time.
+It does not necessarily mean that publisher 4 and network C should automatically be blocked.
+As a marketer, it is prime time to take the click-to-install rate data provided by your attribution partners like Branch to network B and C to understand what drives the outlier.
+If we see persistently high clicks per install with a particular network or publisher across the board, we may also add them to our blocked list, blocking click attribution in real time.

 Click to install time (CTIT) is essentially a type of distribution modeling that analyzes the lag time between a click and the associated install event.